 The basic installation requires little effort.
 This makes WordPress a good candidate for small and simply structured websites.
 It is especially good for bloggers, who want to provide their visitors with frequently changing content in attractive layouts.
 WordPress is an effective Contact Management System (CMS) with an intuitive web interface.
 As the complexity of the online project increases, however, the user-friendliness of the software significantly decreases.
 Large enterprise projects can theoretically be implemented as well, however in such a case the greater number of functions is inevitable accompanied by an increase in administrative effort.

 If you are striving for a stable website operation, WordPress places comparatively high demands on the server as your visitor traffic increases.
-Users who are trying to develop complex multi-domain projects with a multi-lingual focus should choose a CMS like TYPO3 instead of WordPress for their purpose.
+Users who are trying to develop complex multi-domain projects with a multi-lingual focus should choose a CMS like TYPO3 instead of WordPress.

 - ✔ Large community